changecourse/lockbox-extension/docs/metrics.md

 9. `feedbackClick` fires when the user clicks the "Send Feedback" button. **objects**: manage

+10. `faqClick` fires when the user clicks the "FAQ" button. **objects**: manage

-10. `resetRequested` fires when the user clicks the "Reset" button in the Lockbox settings. **objects**: settings
+11. `resetRequested` fires when the user clicks the "Reset" button in the Lockbox settings. **objects**: settings

-11. `resetCompleted` fires when the user completes a reset of their Lockbox data in the Lockbox settings. **objects**: settings
+12. `resetCompleted` fires when the user completes a reset of their Lockbox data in the Lockbox settings. **objects**: settings

+13. `fxaStart` fires when a user clicks the sign-in or sign-up button from the manager or firstrun screen. used to log user initiating fxa auth process. **objects**: welcomeSignin, manageAcctCreate, manageAcctSignin, unlockSignin

+14. `fxaAuth` has methods `fxaUpgrade`, `fxaSignin` and `fxaSignout` that fire when the user initially adds their fxa account to lockbox, signs in after having added their fxa account previously, or signs out of fxa. **object**: accounts

+15. `fxaFail` fires when the fxa process fails **objects**: accounts

-## List of Planned Events
+## Sketch of iOS Telemetry Plan

-These events will be implemented once the corresponding functionality is available.
+These events are based on the invisionapp design plan

-1. `fxaSignIn` fires when someone clicks the signin button during firstrun. **objects**: fxaSignInPage.
+1. `fxaStart` fires when a user taps the sign-in or sign-up button from the welcome screen. used to log user initiating fxa auth process.

+2. `fxaAuth` has methods `fxaSignin` and `fxaSignout` that fire when the user signs into or out of their fxa account.

+3. `touchIdEnabled`, `faceIdEnabled`, `touchIdSkipped`, `faceIdSkipped` fire when a user successfully authorizes the use of touchID/faceID to unlock lockbox or taps to skip.

-2. `confirmPW` fires when the user clicks the button to confirm their FxA pw. **objects**: confirmPWButton
+4. `browserEnabled` fires when user successfully adds lockbox integration to their browser. **objects**: `firefox`, `chrome`, `safari`

+5. `usernameCopied` and `passwordCopied` fire when a user copies their username or password from an item. **objects**: itemList

-3. `doorhangerItemSelected` fires when a user clicks an item in the doorhanger's itemlist. **objects** doorhanger
+6. `itemSelected` fires when a user taps an item in the itemlist. **objects** itemList

-4. `doorhangerItemCopied` fires when a user copies an item's username/password from the doorhanger's entry view. **objects** doorhangerEntryDetails.

-5. `doorhangerAddClick` fires when the user clicks to add a new entry from the doorhanger. **objects** doorhanger
+7. `itemShow` fires when a user taps to view item details in the itemlist. **objects** itemList

+8. `settingsTap` fires when a user taps an entry on the settings page. **object** will label the setting that was tapped

+9. `settingsChanged` fires when a user toggles a changeable setting. **object** will label the setting that was toggled

+10. `feedbackSent` Fires when a user sends feedback through the feedback form.

 ---